zimolzak/psci-resource-proposal/README.md

-What if you are a future user of *Safer Dx EnGAGE* who wants to implement e-triggers in a VA, but *using Cerner?* Or what if you happened upon this resource but don't work within VA?
+What if you are a future user of *Safer Dx EnGAGE* who wants to implement e-triggers in a VA, but *using Cerner?* Or what if you happened upon this guide but don't work within VA?

 This section will be analogous with a prior seven-step process about electronic trigger tools for diagnostic safety.[^application]